Psychology

 A diary written in English by a lady who took the same Mediterranean cruise as Isaac on the same ship two years earlier in 1908.

-A scan of a nine page book of color photographs and dried flowers that Isaac brought back as a souvenir, portraying Palestine at that time: cover, page 1, page 2, page 3, page 4, page 5, page 6, page 7, page 8, page 9.
+A scan of a nine page book of color photographs and dried flowers that Isaac brought back as a souvenir, portraying Palestine at that time (click for a bigger picture):

 A letter he wrote on the S.S.
 Baltic on ship stationary on April 10, 1910.
 The text is in written German which is hard to read.
 The last sentence says that he is catching the train for Montréal at 5 o'clock.